Galois groups and cohomological functors: as an intersection

 \section{$T_0(G)$ as an intersection}

 Let $(T,T_0,\alp)$ be again a cohomological duality triple.
-In this section we present $T_0(G)$ as the intersection of all open normal subgroups $M$ of the profinite group $G$ with $G/M$ contained in a (functorially given) list $\calL(G)$ of finite groups.
+In this section we present $T_0(G)$ as the intersection of all open normal subgroups $M$ of the profinite group $G$ with $G/M$ contained in a certain list $\calL(G)$ of finite groups.
+In all our main examples, and assuming, say, that $G$ is an absolute Galois group of a field containing a root of unity of order $p$, the list $\calL(G)$ is finite and explicit, and does not depend on $G$.
 In particular, this will imply Theorem D.

 Following \cite{EfratMinac11}, we say that $G$ has \textbf{Galois relation type} if \begin{enumerate} \item[(i)] $G^{[2]}\isom (\dbZ/q)^I$ for some set $I$; \item[(ii)] there exists $\xi\in H^1(G)$ with $\beta_G(\psi)=\psi\cup\xi$ for every $\psi\in H^1(G)$; \item[(iii)] the kernel of $\inf\colon H^2(G^{[2]})_\dec\to H^2(G)$ is generated by cup products $\psi\cup\psi'$, with $\psi,\psi'\in H^1(G^{[2]})$. \end{enumerate} By Theorem \ref{absolute Galois groups} and Lemma \ref{ker of inflation}, this holds when $G=G_F$ is the absolute Galois group of a field $F$ containing a root of unity of order $q$ (this was earlier shown in \cite{EfratMinac11}*{Prop.\ 3.2}).